dotnet/docs/docs/architecture/grpc-for-wcf-developers/create-grpc-project.md

 ---
 title: Create a new ASP.NET Core gRPC project - gRPC for WCF Developers
-description: Creating a gRPC project using Visual Studio or from the command line
+description: Learn how to create a gRPC project using Visual Studio or from the command line.
 author: markrendle
 ms.date: 09/02/2019
 ---